 I felt like I was doing something wrong.
 Every time I’d hear about these “two-hour” naps other babies seemed to take regularly, I wondered why mine wasn’t.
 Was I missing some secret technique?
 Was my baby just never going to take longer naps?

-I then learned a few simple changes I could do to lengthen his naps, even if just a bit longer than his usual catnaps.
+Despite my baby’s short naps, I learned a few simple changes I could do to lengthen them, even if just a bit longer than his usual catnaps.
 He went from napping (or skipping naps) for a few minutes to at least 45 minutes to an hour.

 And when his twin brothers came a few years later, I vowed to do my best to get them to take longer naps from the start.
 While an hour nap for their older brother was “long,” I was able to get my twins to nap for those two-hour stretches I had once thought impossible.

 Here are the techniques I applied to lengthen their naps as well as the sleep habits I implemented from the start:

 Some babies take to putting themselves to sleep all on their own, enough to sleep 11-12 hours a night.
 For most babies, they need a little bit of help.
 Check with your baby’s pediatrician to see if he can sleep through the night without feedings.
 If so, consider teaching your baby to self soothe not just for nights but for longer naps as well.

 Self soothing isn’t letting a baby cry as the way to fall asleep.
 Crying is just his way to communicate his frustration at not having his usual rocking or nursing routine.
 Instead, self soothing is a way for your baby to learn how to fall asleep on his own.